 The concept of a Partnering Project (PP) was introduced in the Flagship model, to define the principles by which additional relevant research activities can be integrated into the HBP Flagship initiative.
 The aim is to provide flexible and efficient mechanisms to perform research and innovation activities that will be in line with the overall Flagship objectives and be of mutual benefit to the research roadmap.
 In the Flagship model, the CP is funded by the European Commission (EC) under Horizon 2020 and its budget corresponds to half of the budget of the whole initiative.
 The other half would come mainly from the Member States and possibly the private sector, through the financing of Partnering Projects at regional, national or transnational level and also through co-funding contributions to the Flagship.
-For a comprehensive presentation of the Flagship model, including the concepts of Core Project and Partnering Projects, please see http://ec.europa.eu/information\society/newsroom/cf/dae/document.cfm?action=display&doc\id=8204.
+For a comprehensive presentation of the Flagship model, including the concepts of Core Project and Partnering Projects, please see http://ec.europa.eu/information\society/newsroom/cf/dae/document.cfm?action=display&doc\id=8 204.
 PPs and their partners, who become Associated Members (AMs) of the Flagship, bring new knowledge, new competencies, new ideas and new resources to the HBP Flagship.
-PPs and AMs are an integral part of the Flagship and contribute to its overall scientific and technological (S&T) agenda by performing research and innovation activities in cooperation with the CP https://www.humanbrainproject.eu/
+PPs and AMs are an integral part of the Flagship and contribute to its overall scientific and technological (S&T) agenda by performing research and innovation activities in cooperation with the CP Consortium.
+By becoming part of the HBP Flagship, PPs/AMs may have access to and contribute to the Flagship's Research